Sans3108/DDNet/README.md

 $ pnpm typedoc
 ```

-And after that everything in the /docs directory should be up to date with your changes.
+And after that everything in the `/docs` directory should be up to date with your changes.

 ## Contributions & Notes

 Help is always appreciated, if you are able to contribute and have the know-how, please do!
 I will look over every PR and potentially we can integrate your changes!

 This readme may not showcase everything, but that's why the [documentation website](https://sans3108.github.io/DDNet) exists!
 Please check it out, explore and find what you need there if it wasn't shown here.

+If something is missing or you would like to suggest something please [submit an issue](https://github.com/Sans3108/DDNet/issues/new) about it!

 If you've made it this far and you consider this package useful, please consider starring [this repository](https://github.com/Sans3108/DDNet) so more people can see it!